 Before you start the blog, these are the things that you should be familiar with:

-- The drop-down list of countries should repopulate based on the selection of the continent.
-Since there can be many countries, we also need a search field in which we will provide keywords to further narrow down the list.
+• The drop-down list of countries should be repopulated based on the continent’s selection.
+Since there can be many countries, we also need a search field in which we will provide keywords to narrow down the list further.

 Working